-We estimate that our total expenses for this offering will be \$ million, excluding underwriters' discounts and commissions.
+We estimate that our total expenses for this offering will be approximately \$1.0 million, excluding underwriters' discounts and commissions.

 The underwriters and their affiliates have provided various investment and commercial banking services for us from time to time for which they have received customary fees and expenses, including participating as lenders under our revolving credit facilities and our receivables facility.
-The underwriters and their affiliates may, from time to time, engage in transactions with and perform services for us, such as investment banking and financial advisory services, fairness opinions and other similar services, including those that may be provided in connection with the acquisitions and investments described in "Use of Proceeds."
+The underwriters and their affiliates may, from time to time, engage in transactions with and perform services for us, such as other commercial banking services, investment banking and financial advisory services, fairness opinions and other similar services, including those that may be provided in connection with any acquisitions or investments we may make.